EdioPaul/auto_zhonya/README.md

 # Important
 After consuming items, apply ALT+TAB to exit the game screen and come back, so that when the time is up the script applies again.
-This can be done after 15 seconds which is when you have new potion
+This can be done after 15 seconds which is when you have new potion.

+* Countdown potion 15 seconds
+* Countdown zhonya 120 seconds
+* Countdown heal 240 seconds